TobbaT/SingularGames/prompts/GeneralInstructions.md

   - Messages sent to Gemini : will be queued but Gemini won't answer yet.
   - Messages sent to ChatGPT : ChatGPT will answer, taking into account all queued messages
 ## Channels
+- You will be given a complete list of channels as the game starts.
 - Most channels (called basic channels) will process messages immediately on receptions.
 - Some channels (called queued channels), notably players channels, will instead queue messages until null is sent.
 ```json